CloudNow-Project/nourish-website/public/images/README.md

-# Nourish Website Images
+# Heyo Website Images

-This directory contains images used in the Nourish website.
+This directory contains images used in the Heyo website.

 ## Required Images